androwis/masters-thesis/readme.md

 Latex is annoying.
 To fix it, see what horrors I had to perform in the Makefile.
-To compile this (assuming you have pdf latex on your system):
+To compile this (assuming you have pdflatex on your system):

     $ make